cerebral/cerebral/README.md

 ])
 ```

 Creating the execute function lets us extend the default context.
 We extend it with *window* and *request*.
 We do this simply because we want to use them.
 The context is available to all the functions of the function tree.
-By default **input** and **result** is already defined. **Input** holds the current payload. **Result** is a function that builds an object you optionally return from the function.
-This returned object describes what payload to pass on to the next function and if any path should be executed.
+By default **input** is defined. **Input** holds the current payload. **Path** is defined if the function can diverge the execution down a path.
+The path object will have methods representing the path to go down, optionally taking a payload to pass on.
+The method returns an object you need to return from the function.
 When the function returns a promise it will wait for the promise to resolve before moving on.
 You can also use ES7 async functions to do the same.

 ### How does this differ from rxjs and promises?
 Both Rxjs and Promises are about execution control, but neither of them have declarative conditional execution paths, you have to write an *IF* or *SWITCH* statement.
 The example above we were able to diverge our execution down the `success` or `error` path just as declaratively as our functions.
 This helps readability.
 Conditional execution can also be related to things like: